Sukhum/i monkey nursery legends

 Vladimir Barkaia, an Abkhaz scientist who started working at the institute in 1961, told the British newspaper Guardian in the spring of 2008 about these experiments in breeding a new race.

-Anyway, 15 apes were brought to Abkhazia from Guinea in 1927.
+Fifteen apes were brought to Abkhazia from Guinea in 1927.

-The nursery-based Institute of Experimental Pathology and Therapy was established in 1958, which became the largest in the Soviet Union and quite a famous primate research centre all over the world.
+The nursery-based Institute of Experimental Pathology and Therapy was established in 1958, which became the largest in the Soviet Union and quite a famous primate research center all over the world.
 Its main area of expertise was production of anti-cancer drugs.

 Monkeys from Sukhumi nursery launched into space

-Monkeys in the Abkhaz-Georgian War in the 90’s
+Monkeys in the Abkhaz-Georgian War in the ’90’s